deckarep/tips/README.md

 ### What is tips?
-Any Tailscale user whether a hobbyist with a 5 node cluster or a seasoned cloud professional managing thousands of production nodes can benefit from this tool. tips is the go-to tool to quickly and effectively manage a Tailnet cluster of any size.
-This tool will allow you to confidently slice and dice nodes, filter nodes, remotely execute commands and manage your nodes collectively using an effective pattern modeled after cloud automation software.
+Any Tailscale user whether a hobbyist with a 5 node cluster or a seasoned cloud professional managing thousands of production nodes can benefit from this tool. `tips` is the go-to tool to quickly and effectively manage a `tailnet` cluster of any size.
+It allows you to confidently slice and dice nodes, filter nodes, remotely execute commands and manage your nodes collectively using an effective pattern modeled after cloud automation software.

 ### Definitions